derek-yn-zhang/youtube_mp3/README.md

 Make sure you are signed into YouTube from either Chrome, Edge or Safari

 https://github.com/yt-dlp/yt-dlp/issues/8227#issuecomment-1793513579
-Using an incognito window if you have trouble
+Try using an incognito window if you have trouble

 ### Playlists
-Make sure you don't copy video links from a playlist view, this creates a download loop == the size of playlist
+Make sure you don't copy video links from a playlist view, this creates a download loop the size of playlist
-Check to see if the url ends in `&list={list_id}&index={index_id}` and delete this segment of the url if needed
+Check for urls ending in `&list={list_id}&index={index_id}` and delete this segment of the url if needed

 ## [TODO]
 - Parallelize the process